 Evergreen Cemetery is a historic African-American cemetery, created in 1891 and located in the East End of Richmond.
-It is the resting place for many of Richmond’s African-American leaders of the 19th and 20th centuries, including Maggie L. Walker, John Mitchell, Jr, and A.D.
-Price.
+It is the resting place for many of Richmond’s African-American leaders of the 19th and 20th centuries, including Maggie L. Walker, John Mitchell, Jr, and Rev. J. Andrew Bowler.
 There are an estimated 5,000 plots in Evergreen, most of which have become overgrown after over 40 years of neglect.

 Enrichmond’s New Role